nih-cfde/published-documentation/docs/about/portalguide.md

 ### Filter the Chart

-The portal chart is an interactive graphic that renders automatically when different criteria are selected from the X-axis, Y-axis, and Scale By drop-downs.
+The portal chart is an interactive graphic that renders automatically when different criteria are selected from the Y-axis, X-axis, and Scale drop-downs.
 For example, the chart below shows the number of files by assay for each data type.

 ![alt_text](../images/Summary_View_Chart.png "Preview the data chart")